CDI-Type I: Modeling and Predicting State-Topology Coevolution of Complex Adaptive Networks

 About the Project

-In this project, the researchers will establish a generalized modeling framework that can effectively describe state-topology coevolution of complex adaptive networks and develop computational methods for automatic discovery of dynamical rules that best capture both state transition and topological transformation in the empirical data.
-To achieve this goal, graph rewriting systems will be used as a means of unified representation of state transition and topological transformation.
-Network evolution will be formulated in two parts, extraction and replacement of subnetworks.
-For each part, algorithms for automatic rule discovery will be explored and developed.
-Their effectiveness will be evaluated through application to real-world network data.
-This project will produce a novel theoretical framework and a computational toolkit that will transform the ways of studying the dynamics on and of complex networks.
+The goals of this NSF-funded project were to establish a generalized modeling framework that could effectively describe state-topology coevolution of complex adaptive networks and to develop computational methods for automatic discovery of dynamical rules that best capture both state transition and topological transformation in empirical data.
+To achieve these goals, graph rewriting systems were used as a means of unified representation of state transition and topological transformation.
+Network evolution was formulated in two parts, extraction and replacement of subnetworks.
+For each part, algorithms for automatic rule discovery were explored and developed.
+Their effectiveness was evaluated through application to simulated and real-world network data.
+This project has produced a novel theoretical framework and a computational toolkit that are expected to become the basis of transformational ways of studying the coevolution of dynamics on and of complex networks in the coming years.

-The outcomes of this project will be disseminated via various channels and integrated in multiple educational programs at Binghamton University and other institutions.
-The developed algorithms and software tools will be made freely available to researchers and other professionals for their own use.
-The developed framework will also serve as a generalized conceptual/mathematical "language" for modeling, analyzing and discussing the dynamics of various complex systems, which will galvanize interdisciplinary discussion and collaboration across many different areas of applications.
-Two graduate research assistants will be supported.
-Members of underrepresented groups (women, minority individuals) will be particularly encouraged in the recruitment process.
+The outcomes of this project have been disseminated via various channels and integrated in multiple educational programs at Binghamton University and other institutions.
+The developed algorithms and software tools are made freely available to researchers and other professionals for their own use.
+The developed framework has served as a generalized conceptual/mathematical "language" for modeling, analyzing and discussing the dynamics of various complex systems, which has galvanized interdisciplinary discussion and collaboration across many different areas of applications.

 Software